ritua2/greyfish/cloud-distributed/README.md

 cd cloud-distributed/access-node
 ```

 Setup a access node, using the same *orchestra_key*, *greyfish_key*,  *Mysql Credentials*, *INFLUX Credentials* and *URL_BASE* environmental variables as the manager node.
 All the environmental variables are described in the [access node Dockerfile](./access-node/Dockerfile).
 Build the image by doing:
 ```bash
 docker build -t greyfish/access-node:latest .
 ```

-After building the image, activate the access node by running the container as follows (environmental variables defined below):
+After building the image, activate the access node by running the container as follows:
 ```bash
 # Start container
 docker run --name accessnode_greyfish_1 -d -p 3443:3443 greyfish/access-node:latest
 ```

 Enter the access node docker container and activate the APIs:
 ```bash